 ——————–Batman #702, Part 5

 Late May.
 Batman takes a gun from the Evil Factory and confronts Darkseid upon his throne.
 The cocky despot scoffs at the Dark Knight, who produces the Radion bullet and loads it into the weapon.
 Batman breaks his vow to never use guns and fires at Darkseid’s chest, wounding the evil New God.
-Simultaneously, Darksied strikes Batman with his Omega Sanction beams, seemingly killing the Caped Crusader!
+Simultaneously, Darkseid activates an Ancestor Box and strikes Batman with his Omega Sanction beams, seemingly killing the Caped Crusader!
 However, this is not the case.
 Batman is blasted into the distant past (to circa 38,000 BCE according to the Final Crisis Director’s Cut timeline).
-Batman Incorporated Vol. 2 #0 contains a psychedelic panel that shows the Caped Crusader falling through a silvery tunnel—this presumably represents his spiraling backward through time at this moment.
-Moments before being hurtled into the past, Batman witnesses Darkseid activate an Ancestor Box, which unleashes the primordial Hyperfauna creature known as the Hyper-Adapter.
-In layman’s terms, Darkseid is setting the “time-trap” in which Batman will be mired in/attached to, but able to move forward through—the Dark Knight’s very actions causing a threat to modern existence, should he return.
+A flashback from Batman Incorporated Vol. 2 #0 appears as a psychedelic single-panel that shows the Caped Crusader falling through a silvery tunnel—presumably representing his spiraling backward through time at this moment.
+But what did Batman witnesses Darkseid doing with the Ancestor Box?
+Its activation unleashes the primordial Hyperfauna creature known as the Hyper-Adapter.
+In layman’s terms, Darkseid set the “time-trap” in which Batman will be mired-in/attached-to but able to move forward through—the Dark Knight’s very actions causing a threat to modern existence, should he return.
 As Batman spirals backward through time, he then has a near death experience, which involves various What If? type sequences and a meeting with his mother, Martha Wayne.
-This near death experience can be seen in Neil Gaiman’s elegy from Batman #686 and Detective Comics #853.
+This near death experience can be seen in Neil Gaiman’s elegy in Batman #686 and Detective Comics #853.
 Back to Final Crisis, Superman returns from the 31st Century, where the Legion of Three Worlds has taught him how to build a “Miracle Machine.”
 The Earth is in ruins as Superman crashes into Darkseid’s Blüdhaven bunker to find the charred skeletal corpse of Batman!
 But wait, didn’t I just say Batman was sent back in time?
 Remember when Darkseid said he was going to use a perfect DNA copy of a dead Batman clone?
 The evil New God has just fooled Superman into thinking that this skeleton is the remains of the actual Batman (as referenced in Batman and Robin #8).
 An injured Darkseid professes victory and fires the Radion bullet (which will travel back in time to kill Orion at the beginning of Final Crisis).
 Darkseid pulls the trigger and the “backwards-time slipstream” through which the bullet will travel opens up and the bullet goes on its way.
 However, did you forget that the Black Racer has been chasing Wally West and Barry Allen back through the reverse-slipstream against the current?
 As soon as the slipstream opens, Wally and Barry exit and run past Darkseid.
 Black Racer slams right into the evil New God, killing him instantly!
 Darkseid is dead, but the war against Anti-Life rages on.
 Meanwhile, Checkmate’s “Black Gambit Omega Offensive” fails when the Checkmate interdimensional portal collapses.
 However, the Question (Renee Montoya) is able to escape into the multiverse and recruit dozens of Supermen from alternate Earths.
 Hundreds of superheroes along with nearly sixty alternate Supermen battle against the rest of the Apokoliptian New Gods, “Justifiers,” and possessed Anti-Life humans.
 The epic battle then causes reality to distort and crumble as spacetime folds down and shreds itself into ribbons.
 Superman builds the Miracle Machine and then confronts Darkseid’s non-corporeal form (basically, his evil spirit, which undoubtedly is probably already trying to enter a new host).
 Superman sings a song that destroys Darkseid’s spirit vibrations for good.
 As the entire multiverse begins to eat itself, several heroes, fearing the end is near, fill a small rocket ship with memorabilia and historical items.
 This space vessel is meant to be Earth’s final time-capsule.
 The rocket is shot off into the disintegrating Bleed, with hopes that it will reach some distant unharmed reality or alternate universe, so that these precious memories will not be lost forever.
-(It actually winds up following Batman into the past).
+(It actually winds up following Batman into the past.)
 Mandrakk (aka Dax Novu aka the Monitor from the original Crisis), who is very evil now, then shows up along with a vampirized Ultraman (!) to further ensure the permanent destruction of the cosmos.
 Nix Uotan becomes a Monitor again and summons a host of warriors, including a battalion of angels, the Zoo Crew and Just’a lotta Animals (who are all turned from regular animals back into cartoon superheroes!), the Green Lantern Corps, and the sixty-plus alternate Supermen, to battle them.
 The heroes kill Mandrakk and Ultraman.
 Afterward, Superman uses the Miracle Machine, which grants wishes, to restore the entire multiverse to its correct order.
 The multiverse is saved (!) and existence of the multiverse is now public knowledge.
 The Monitors then exile themselves to the Overvoid while Nix Uotan becomes human once again.
 And Batman is stuck thousands of years in the past.
 In a dimly lit cave, Batman cares for and is the lone witness to the death of an elderly Anthro, a half Cro-Magnon/half Neanderthal hero that was given the gift of fire from Metron at the dawn of the human race.
 After laying Anthro to rest, the combined effects of the Omega Sanction and Ancestor Box Hyper-Adapter begin to take their toll on Batman, whose memory begins to fade.
 In his final moments of clarity, Bruce audio records the final entry into the Black Casebook, detailing the events of Batman RIP, Final Crisis, and every other recent step leading up to now (as referenced in Batman #681).
 Bruce then paints a Batman symbol onto a cave wall.
-He also paints a Superman symbol and Wonder Woman symbol (as revealed in Batman: The Return of Bruce Wayne #1).
+He also paints a Superman symbol and Wonder Woman symbol (as shown in Batman: The Return of Bruce Wayne #1).
 In the present, everyone thinks Batman is dead thanks to the charred skeleton corpse (actually a clone) that Superman found.

 THE RETURN OF BRUCE WAYNE Part 1